s3bw/foolscap/docs/readme.md

 ### Create a new note

-To create a new note, type command, this will open the default note template:
+This will open the default note template:

     fscap new